cardstack/cardstack/packages/cardpay-subgraph/README.md

 ```
 yarn deploy-sokol-green
 ```
-which deploys to our green node and The Graph, or
+which deploys to the sokol green node, or
 ```
 yarn deploy-sokol-blue
 ```
-which deploys to our blue node and The Graph
+which deploys to the blue node

 To check the sync status of either node, run:
 ```
-yarn green-status
+yarn sokol-green-status
 ```
 or
 ```
-yarn blue-status
+yarn sokol-blue-status
 ```